 Sometimes, when importing data, running an action query, or adding new records in MS Access, you may encounter Runtime Error 3049 along with the following message:

 As you may know, Microsoft Access 2007 and higher versions by default create databases in ACCDB file format.
 MS Access 2003 and earlier versions create db in MDB file format.
-If you can?t open the ACCDB or MDB file, the file has likely turned corrupt and results in Microsoft Access cannot open the database error.
+If you can’t open the ACCDB or MDB file, the file has likely turned corrupt resulting in the “Cannot open database” error.

 Access database file corruption may occur due to the following reasons: